CPJKU/robustness_mer_bottleneck/README.md

-# robustness_mer_bottleneck
+# On the Robustness of an Inherently Interpretable MER Model

-Tests for the adversarial robustness of a concept bottleneck model for MER.
+Here, the code for the paper "On the Robustness of an Inherently Interpretable MER Model" will be published.
+This site is under construction, more will follow soon...